alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 1
 ```

 Destructuring allows you to assign value that doesn't exist in the array.
-For example, you can use it to assign 4 variables even though the array contains only two items.
+For example, you can use it to assign four variables even though the array contains only two items.
 In that case, first two items will be assigned values from the array.
 The remaining two will end up being assigned `undefined`.

 ```JavaScript
 // Create an array